GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 The [PageSpeed Insights API](https://developers.google.com/speed/docs/insights/v5/get-started) offers programmatic access to the data shown in PageSpeed Insights, including Core Web Vitals data from CrUX.

 This API integrates well into existing SEO tooling and workflows, allowing CrUX data to be included in automated reports and analyses.
+The PageSpeed Insights API returns slower than the [CrUX API](#tools-crux-api), but includes additional data provided by [Lighthouse](https://developers.google.com/search/blog/2018/11/pagespeed-insights-now-powered-by).

 As in the web version, the PageSpeed Insights API has no historical data and is limited to the Core Web Vitals.
 Country and effective connection type dimensions are not included.